louiedinh/python-practice-projects/content/pages/lisp-interpreter.md

 Lisp is a functional language.
 Every Lisp expression evalutes to value.
 A Lisp expression is either an atom or a list.
 Atoms are strings of characters, basically anything except a parentheses.
 A list is a number of expressions enclosed within parentheses.
 Notice how I didn't say a list of atoms.

-If you don't know recursion, I recommend you stop now and go learn recursion first.
-The Little Schemer is a good place to start.
+>Tip: If you don't know recursion, I recommend you stop now and go learn recursion first.
+The Little Schemer
+>is a good place to start.

 Examples of atoms:

-    a
     1
     +
     john
     burger

+Let's take a look at these atom examples.
+1 is just a number, similar to an int in C or Python.
+ However, +, john and burger are a bit unusual.
+In Lisp, these are called symbols.
+You may find it tempting to draw an analogy of strings to symbols.
+Don't.
+They are completely different beasts.

+The concept of a symbol is implicit in other languages, Lisp just exposes the concept explicitly.
+ In other languages, symbols are used as variable names.
+To execute your programs, a compiler/interpreter will tokenize your source code and then identify these symbols.
+In Lisp, symbols are also used to as identifiers for variables, however you get to muck with them directly.
+Symbols are just entities that you can bind values to.

+Now let's talk about lists.
+A list is just the symbol '(', followed by a series of elements separated by spaces, and then a closing ')'.

 Example of lists: